MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 `String or binary data would be truncated in table '%.*ls', column '%.*ls'.
 Truncated value: '%.*ls'.`

-The new error message provides more context for the data truncation problem, simplifying the troubleshooting process, and becomes default under Database Compatibility Level 150.
-If existing applications rely on parsing message ID 8152 and cannot handle the new message ID 2628, then you can revert back to using message ID 8152, by enabling trace flag 459 or by using a lower Database Compability Level database configuration (100 to 140).
+The new error message 2628 provides more context for the data truncation problem, simplifying the troubleshooting process.
+For CTP 2.1, this is an opt-in error message and requires [trace flag](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md) 460 to be enabled.

-### UTF-8 support (CTP 2.0)
+### UTF-8 support (CTP 2.1)

-Added support for UTF-8 collations in [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)] CTP 2.1 Setup.
+Added support to select UTF-8 collations as server collation during [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)] CTP 2.1 Setup.

 ### Database compatibility level (CTP 2.0)